 Click on the links below to browse schools offering programs you are currently qualified to begin!

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Make sure the coursework requirements are met either through your counseling degree program or through professional development courses.
-Required coursework is listed on the following webpage.
+Required core content areas are listed here.

-Upon completion of your counseling degree program, you will need to complete a minimum of 3000 hours of supervised clinical mental health experience.
-You will also need to complete this requirement within 2 years of completing your counseling degree program.
+Upon completion of your counseling degree program, complete a minimum of 3000 hours of supervised clinical mental health experience.
+This requirement should be completed within 2 years of completing your counseling degree program.

-Successfully complete required examinations, The National Counselor Examination (NCE) and The National Clinical Mental Health Counseling Examination (NCMHCE).
-You will also be required to pass a supplemental examination on California's law and ethics.
+Successfully complete required examinations, the National Counselor Examination (NCE) and the National Clinical Mental Health Counseling Examination (NCMHCE).
+Also, pass a supplemental examination on California's law and ethics.

-You will find information about registration, test dates and contents on the National Board for Certified Counselors website.
+You can find information about registration, test dates and contents on the National Board for Certified Counselors website.